kubedb/cli/docs/concepts/mongodb.md

 ```

 ### spec.version
 `spec.version` is a required field specifying the version of MongoDB database.
-Official [mongodb docker images](https://hub.docker.com/r/library/mongo/tags/) will be used for the specific version.
+Official [MongoDB docker images](https://hub.docker.com/r/library/mongo/tags/) will be used for the specific version.

 ### spec.storage